xantes88/Portfolio/README.md

 That’s why I transitioned from **operating** the process — to **improving** it with automation, analytics, and explainability.

-Now I design Python- and SQL-based tools that:
+Now I design Python tools that:

 - ✅ Automate routine workflows
 - ✅ Improve decision accuracy with real-time insights